ayushjaiswal3/food-website/README.md

-# Online Banking Management System
+# Online Food Ordering Website
-- An online banking management system that allows users to manage their accounts, perform transactions, and access various financial services securely.
+- An online food ordering system that lets users browse menus, place orders,
+-  make secure payments, and track their orders in real-time.
-- The application features a robust backend built with Spring Boot, efficient data storage managed using MySQL and is deployed using Docker containers to ensure consistency across environments.
+- The application features a robust backend built with Spring Boot, frontend with React.Js, redux for state management, efficient data storage managed using MySQL and is deployed using Docker containers to ensure consistency across environments.

 ## Table of Contents